conversejs/community-plugins/README.md

 Then, to create a new plugin, run the following:

-    $ yo conversejs converse-pluginname
+    $ yo conversejs my-sexy-plugin

-Where `pluginname` should be the name of your plugin.
+Where `my-sexy-plugin` should be replaced with the name of your plugin.

 ## Adding a plugin to the repo here for general use